LovesTha/LovesTha.github.io/_posts/2006-10-13-australian-or-christian.markdown

-A quote from the man of steel reminded me of something Tim Costello said at Black Stump, firstly Howards quote:
+A quote from the man of steel reminded me of something Tim Costello said at Black Stump, firstly Howard's quote: